ozefreitas/M-PARTY/README.md

   -i INPUT, --input INPUT
                         input FASTA file containing a list of protein sequences to be analysed
+  -ip INPUT_TYPE, --input_type INPUT_TYPE
-  -o OUTPUT, --output OUTPUT
+                        specifies the nature of the sequences in the input file between 'protein', 'nucleic' or 'metagenome' -o OUTPUT, --output OUTPUT
                         name for the output directory.
 Defaults to 'PlastEDMA_results'